 The next series of questions you can safely hit (ENTER), which will answer (Y) to all the following questions which ask you to (remove anonymous users, disable remote root login, and remove the test database).
 Note the (Y) is capitalized, meaning it is the default answer when you press the (ENTER) key.

 This step is essential for MariaDB database security and should not be altered or skipped unless you know what you are doing.
 Example below:

 Overview of what should have been done above:

 - Removing root accounts that are accessible from outside the local host.

 - Removing the test database, which by default can be accessed by anonymous users.

+Congratulations, you have installed MariaDB on Rocky Linux 8.
 Now that you have completed the post-installation installation security script, login into your MariaDB database can be done using the following:

 sudo mysql -u root -p

 You will be prompted to enter your root password, and then you will be successfully logged into the MariaDB database terminal: